 Director, Diversity Programs

-Grace Borrero Moss currently serves as the Manager of Entertainment Diversity Initiatives for NBC Entertainment.
-In this role, she helps oversee multiple programs that focus on discovering, cultivating and showcasing talented writers, directors and actors of diverse backgrounds, with the objective of getting them staffed on NBCUniversal’s scripted programs.
-Before coming to NBCU, Grace was the Manager of Development & New Series at the Style Network, where she oversaw new series in production, from initial pitch to delivery.
-She was instrumental in developing hit shows such as Kimora: Life in the Fab Lane, Ruby, Giuliana & Bill and Jerseylicious.
-Grace was also part of the internal Diversity Council and worked with other NBCU cable networks to promote initiatives and track diverse talent in front of and behind the camera.
+Grace Moss is the Director of Talent Development & Inclusion for NBC Entertainment.
+In this role, she oversees multiple programs that focus on discovering, cultivating and showcasing talented writers and directors of diverse backgrounds, with the objective of getting them staffed on NBC’s scripted programs.
+Grace also manages nationwide outreach efforts and develops relationships with community partners, such as the National Hispanic Media Coalition, Coalition of Asian Pacifics in Entertainment and East West Players.
+Before coming to NBC, Grace a Development Executive at the Style Network, where she oversaw new series in production, from initial pitch to delivery.
 Prior to her stint at the Style Network, Grace worked as a Producer and Director on a plethora of unscripted shows on a variety of networks, including MTV, VH1, TLC and NBC.

-Grace has been actively involved with numerous organizations, including Asian Pacific Americans@NBCUniversal, where she served as a Chapter Leader and Professional Development Co-Chair, and Filipinos in Hollywood, where she acts as the Co-Chair.
-She was a selected participant in the Women in Cable Telecommunications (WICT) Rising Leaders Program in 2012 and the National Association of Multiethnicities in Communications (NAMIC) Leadership Seminar in 2011.
-She also was the recipient of Comcast’s Ingenuity Award in 2008 for her innovative contributions to the Style Network.
-Grace is also a member of the Coalition for Asian Pacifics in Entertainment (CAPE) and Visual Communications, where she has contributed as a panelist at their annual Creative Content Conference.
+Grace has been actively involved with numerous organizations, including Asian Pacific Americans@NBCUniversal, where she serves as a Hub Leader, and Filipino Hollywood Mafia, where she acts as the Co-Chair.
+She was a selected participant for Comcast’s Leadership Education for Asian Pacifics (LEAP), Women in Cable Telecommunications (WICT) Rising Leaders Program, the National Association of Multiethnicities in Communications (NAMIC) Leadership Seminar and, most recently, the Johnson & Johnson Human Performance Institute Corporate Athlete Training Program.
+She also received Comcast’s Ingenuity Award in 2008 for her contributions to the Style Network.

-Grace graduated from UCLA with a BA in English and Minor in Asian American Studies and won the prestigious Royal Morales Prize in Pilipino Studies for most outstanding paper on the subject.✖
+Grace graduated from UCLA with a BA in English and Minor in Asian American Studies.✖

 Director, Diversity Initiatives